-In some cases, cells were pre-treated by incubation in serum-free media with blockers of adhesion for 15 min, including pan-CD44-neutralizating antibody (Hermes-1, Pierce), rat IgG2a control antibody (eBioscience), and soluble RGD peptide (Ac-GCGYGRGDSPG-NH2, Anaspec).
-Cells were seeded either on crosslinked HA hydrogels with or without RGD functionality, or on tissue culture polystyrene surfaces coated overnight with high molecular weight HA from Streptococcus equi (Sigma), low molecular weight HA (66-90 kDa, Lifecore Biomedical), BSA (Sigma), and/or human plasma fibronectin (Millipore).
-After a specified adhesion time, wells were completely filled with fresh serum-free media, and the cell culture plate was sealed with an adhesive plate sealer.
-The plate was then inverted and centrifuged for 5 min at 100 g.
-Cells remaining on the hydrogels were then fixed and stained with 4',6-diamidino-2-phenylindole (DAPI, Invitrogen).
+In some cases, cells were pretreated by incubation in serum-free media with blockers of adhesion for 15 minutes, including pan-CD44-neutralizating antibody (Hermes-1; Pierce), rat IgG2a control antibody (eBioscience), and soluble RGD peptide (Ac-GCGYGRGDSPG-NH2; Anaspec).
+Cells were seeded either on cross-linked HA hydrogels with or without RGD functionality.
+After a specified adhesion time, wells were completely filled with fresh serum-free medium, and the cell culture plate was sealed with an adhesive plate sealer.
+The plate was then inverted and centrifuged for 5 minutes at 100g.
+Cells remaining on the hydrogels were then fixed and stained with 4',6-diamidino-2-phenylindole (DAPI; Invitrogen).
 Automated Otsu thresholding analysis of the DAPI images were performed on ImageJ (NIH) to determine a total count of the number of cells on each hydrogel.
 Each condition was tested in at least 3 wells, over at least 3 experiments.